Emma Lewell: 1st term (2013-2015)

-In 2014, she claimed that some people were "having to bury their relatives in their back gardens" as she proposed a Funeral Services Bill intended to require funeral providers to offer a low-cost option.
+In December 2014, she claimed that some people were "having to bury their relatives in their back gardens" as she proposed a Funeral Services Bill intended to require funeral providers to offer a low-cost option.

+2nd term (2015-2017)

+At the 2015 general election, Lewell was re-elected as MP for South Shields with an increased vote share of 51.3% and an increased majority of 10,614.

 In July 2015, she was elected as a member of the Work and Pensions Select Committee.

-In January 2016, Lewell-Buck became shadow minister for devolution and local government in Jeremy Corbyn's frontbench reshuffle.
+In January 2016, Lewell became shadow minister for devolution and local government in Jeremy Corbyn's frontbench reshuffle.
 On 29 June 2016, she announced her resignation from the post, commenting that she was "heartbroken at the state of the [Labour] Party".
 This was a reference to a string of shadow cabinet resignations during the summer leadership crisis.
-She later supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
+She later supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 In October 2016, she was re-appointed to Jeremy Corbyn's front bench team as Shadow Education Minister responsible for children and families' policy.
 She resigned from this position in March 2019 after voting against a second Brexit referendum in defiance of the Labour whip.